 - ACAT III: Less than ACAT II

 The Defense Acquisition Guidebook (DAG) is the main guide that details the overall DoD acquisition process and how it fits into the overall Defense Acquisition System.
-It provides the detailed guidance for the development, execution and disposal of all DoD acquisition program.
-It’s designed to complement the policy documents governing DoD acquisitions by providing the acquisition workforce with discretionary best practice that should be tailored to the needs of each program.
+It provides detailed guidance for the development, execution, and disposal of all DoD acquisition programs.
+It’s designed to complement the policy documents governing DoD acquisitions by providing the acquisition workforce with discretionary best practices that should be tailored to the needs of each program.